Lipen/formal-methods-course/lec-dafny.typ

 }
 ```

-The last calculated condition is _implied_ by the given precondition:
+The last calculated condition is _implied_ by the given pre-condition:
 $
   (x + 3 + 12 >= 25) implied (x >= 10)
 $